brenoliradev/lirbre/README.md

 <br>

-- 🌱 I’m currently studying React!
+- 🌱 I’m currently working on personal projects using React!
 - 💬 Ask me about anything. :)
 - 🛠 Currently working on a attractive profile.